- My LS

-This will be tested for a least one month with an ongoing review.
+We will update members when further sites are announced.
+This approach will be tested for at least one month with an ongoing review.

 In one court room, two lists will operate: